shaik1002/biggitlabbomb/doc/api/runners.md

 ## Reset runner's authentication token by using the current token

 Reset the runner's authentication token by using the current token's value as an input.

+Prerequisites:

+- You must be an administrator of or have the Owner role in the target namespace or project.
+- For `instance_type`, you must be an administrator of the GitLab instance.

 ```plaintext
 POST /runners/reset_authentication_token